FionaMich/gazebo_ignition_fortress/README.md

 ## Project Overview

-DDR-SLAM is a comprehensive ROS2-based project that implements Simultaneous Localization and Mapping (SLAM) for a differential drive robot.
+This Differential Drive SLAM is a comprehensive ROS2-based project that implements Simultaneous Localization and Mapping (SLAM) for a differential drive robot.
 The project uses Gazebo Fortress as a simulation environment to test and validate the SLAM algorithm in various scenarios.

 ### Key Features
 - **Differential Drive Robot**: Custom-designed robot with LiDAR and camera sensors